berts-workshop/berts-workshop.github.io/_pages/about.md

 | 17:30 - 20:30                 | 🍻 **Social Event**                                          |
 {: .table}
 {: .table-striped}

+### Social Mixer (sponsored by The Forecasting Company)

+We are excited to announce a social mixer for all workshop participants, generously sponsored by [The Forecasting Company](https://www.theforecastingcompany.com/en).
+The event will take place on Sunday, December 7th, from 5:30 PM to 8:30 PM, immediately following the workshop sessions.
+This mixer will provide an excellent opportunity for attendees to network, share ideas, and discuss the latest advancements in time series foundation models in a relaxed and informal setting.
+We look forward to seeing you there for an evening of engaging conversations and connections!

+You can register for the workshop and social event [here](https://luma.com/wnqz9wix).

 ### Contact
 If you have questions, you can contact [Thomas Moreau](mailto:thomas.moreau@inria.fr) and [Ievgen Redko](mailto:ievgen.redko@gmail.com) or send an email to [berts2025.workshop@gmail.com](mailto:berts2025.workshop@gmail.com).